qinhongfly/qinhongfly.github.io/index.md

 ## Short Biography
 ---
 Currently I am an Associate Director of R&D at SenseTime, leading the perception model&application team in intelligent driving group.
 Before that, I was also responsible for the prediction team.

+I got my M.S. degree in the [State Key Lab of CAD&CG, Zhejiang University](http://www.cad.zju.edu.cn/english.html), supervised by [Prof. Guofeng Zhang](http://www.cad.zju.edu.cn/home/gfzhang/).
+Before that, I received the B.S. degree of Digital Media Technology in Zhejiang University.

 We are recruiting self-motivated researchers/developers.
-If you are instrested in topics related to autonoumous driving, including perception, sensor fusion, trajectory prediction and software engineering, please send me your CV.

-Before I joined SenseTime in 2018, I got my M.S. degree in the [State Key Lab of CAD&CG, Zhejiang University](http://www.cad.zju.edu.cn/english.html), supervised by [Prof. Guofeng Zhang](http://www.cad.zju.edu.cn/home/gfzhang/).
-Before that, I received the B.S. degree of Digital Media Technology in Zhejiang University in 2015.
 <br/>
 <br/>
 <br/>